 Founder and CEO Nick Teich spent 13 years as a camper, CIT, counselor, and camp administrator prior to starting Harbor Camps in 2009.
-Nick works full-time, year-round on Harbor Camps along with Associate Director of Operations Eric Knudsen and Facilities Manager Steve Jaeger.
+Nick works full-time, year-round on Harbor Camps along with Associate Director of Operations Eric Knudsen, Director of Development Ruth Lindner, and Facilities Manager Steve Jaeger.
 The campers, volunteers, and staff are Harbor Camps’ only focus and passion 365 days a year!

 Nick and the Board established Harbor Camps in 2014 upon purchasing the 116-acre New Hampshire property through a multi-million dollar capital campaign.
-Harbor Camps encompasses Camp Aranu’tiq for trans youth, its largest and its “anchor camp,” Camp Seneb, a one-week camp for kids with skeletal dysplasia, and an additional one-week camp beginning in 2019 for kids with craniofacial conditions.
+Harbor Camps encompasses Camp Aranu’tiq for trans youth, its largest and its “anchor camp,” Camp Seneb, a one-week camp for kids with skeletal dysplasia, and Camp Reflections, a one-week camp for kids with facial differences.
 All camps are directed by Nick and his team.

 Harbor Camps’ provides camps for youth & families of specific populations that may often feel marginalized; our camps build confidence, resilience, community, and offer a place where campers can be their authentic selves.